mboaks/starter-academic/content/home/projects.md

 In this project, I am working on developing biocompatible and optically clear resin for high resolution 3D printed microfluidic devices for lab-on-a-chip application.
 In this newly developed resin, we have the capability to do all of the active and passive microfluidic components we've already shown such as valves, pumps, etc.

+## Past Project

 __Photonic Tuning of Silicon Ring Resonators Using an Automated Microfluidic Mixer__
 Advisor: [Dr. Ryan Camacho](https://camacholab.byu.edu/directory/ryan-camacho) & [Dr. Greg Nordin](https://ece.byu.edu/greg-nordin)

-In this project, we developed a design of a 3D printed microfluidic device that for the first time can automatically mix and pump fluids as needed to accurately modulate photonic ring resonators.
+In this project, we developed a 3D printed microfluidic device that for the first time can automatically mix and pump fluids as needed to accurately modulate photonic ring resonators.
+We have written two journal papers (1 accepted and the other currently under peer review) based on the results from this project.

-## Past Project

 __Hydrogen Storage in Catalytically-Modified Porous Silicon__
 Advisor: [Dr. Peter Schubert](https://et.iupui.edu/people/pjschube)